-For the series “Ecken” Peter choosed the square as the only format for all images.
-He does not use the square to produce a centered composition, but to support the unreal atmosphere of the images.
-With the right-angled windows, corner-lines and additional geometric elements, Peter produced strong frame-in-frame compositions, which seem perfectly balanced.
+Peter creates different, unique styles for his photographs, depending on the nature of objects and spaces, and he also chooses the formats for his images carefully.
+For the series “Ecken” he choosed the square as the only format for all images.
+The square format has a long tradition in art, and in photographic art as well.
+The analogue 6×6 format was used by many famous photographers: Diane Arbus, Lee Friedlander, Vivian Mayer – just to name a few.
+As we generally see the world in a landscape format, a square-crop supports a surreal visual language.
+Peter does not use the square to produce a centered composition, but to support the unreal atmosphere of the images.
+With the right-angled windows, corner-lines and additional geometric elements in his square images, Peter produced strong frame-in-frame compositions, which seem perfectly balanced.
 Another aspect of “Ecken” is the special color and light ambience: Peter took these photographs on cold winter mornings with overcast skies.
 The absence of shadows and the smooth colors add an element of quietness and sobriety.

 FINALIST | NOMINEE

 Hahnemühle Photo Rag® Ultra Smooth

 Kallmann-Museum Schloss Ismaning 2021

 Kunstverein Germersheim 2018